apacheignite/documentation/sql/dml.md

   ]
 }
 [/block]
-The order the changes are applied for `_val` and its fields is the same for `INSERT`, `UPDATE` and `MERGE` statements.
+The order in which the changes are applied for `_val` and its fields is the same for `INSERT`, `UPDATE` and `MERGE` statements.
 [block:api-header]
 {
   "type": "basic",
   "title": "Concurrent Modifications"
 }
 [/block]
-As it's explained above, `UPDATE` and `DELETE` statements generate `SELECT` queries internally in order to get a set of the cache entries that have to be modified as a result of the statement execution.
-The keys from the set are not locked and there is a chance that the values that belong to the keys will be modified by other queries concurrently.
+As explained above, `UPDATE` and `DELETE` statements generate `SELECT` queries internally in order to get a set of the cache entries that have to be modified.
+The keys from the set are not locked and there is a chance that their values will be modified by other queries concurrently.
 A special technique is implemented by DML engine that, first, avoids locking of the keys and, second, guarantees that the values will be up-to-date at the time they will be updated by a DML statement.

 Basically, the engine detects a subset of the cache entries which were modified concurrently and re-executes the `SELECT` statement limiting its scope to the modified keys only.